jarrettj/deepracer-ami/README.md

 [GPU Details]
 nVidia Corporation [Tesla M60](https://www.nvidia.com/object/tesla-m60.html)

-Real Time Factor of coming soon.
+Real Time Factor of 0.5 - 0.7.
+This is concerning.
+As it affects training negatively.
+As it will take longer to train.
-Sample of time to train 10 models on the AWS_track with all settings left as default: coming soon
+Sample of time to train 10 models on the AWS_track with all settings left as default:
+Took about 80 minutes as well.

 ## g3.4xlarge
 |vCPU|ECU|Memory (GiB)|Instance Storage (GB)|Linux/UNIX Usage|Spot Usage